frc1418/2022-robot/README.md

 # 2022-robot
-🤖 Code for our 2022 competition robot.
+Code for our 2022 competition robot 🤖.

 ## Controls
-We use two joysticks and 1 ps3 controller to control the robot:
+We use two joysticks and one ps3 controller to control the robot:

 * 2 x **Logitech Attack 3** (`leftJoystick` and `rightJoystick`)
 * 1 x **ZD-V+ Gaming Controller** (`altJoystick`)